 As of March 2016, up to 169 countries no longer require a visa to enter Bintan.
 Please click here for a list of visa-free countries and more information about visa requirements.

 No. The currency of Indonesia is the Indonesian Rupiah (Rp).
-While most resorts accept Visa, Mastercard and American Express cards, cash is widely used in areas beyond resort grounds.
-There are 2 banks located in Pujasera with ATM facility.
+While most resorts accept VISA, MasterCard and American Express cards, cash is widely used in areas beyond resort grounds.

 You may also choose to rent a car for a day to explore the island.